Helge Lund - BP PLC

 “It was a great honour and very humbling to receive this tremendous award.
 I believe Non-Executive Directors have an important proactive role in helping the Executive team and wider organisation to succeed, so I see this award as a recognition for the whole Board at Lloyds Banking Group whose achievements I had the privilege to chair and share.
 I am particularly proud of the way the Group has developed its strategy within a clear purpose that recognises its important role in society – something which I believe all Non-Executives and Boards increasingly need to focus on.
 Thank you to Peel Hunt, The Sunday Times and the other great sponsors for making this event possible.”

-“I am honoured and delighted to receive this award, which is a wonderful finale to my time as Chairman of HomeServe.
+“I am honoured and delighted to receive this award, which is a wonderful finale to my time as Chair of HomeServe.
 I want to pay tribute to Yorkshire entrepreneur Richard Harpin and the HomeServe team.
 They have accomplished great things, and will continue to do so.
 I will continue to champion employees and customers in my new role at Entain, and look forward to seeing the governance of UK plc go from strength to strength as its leadership becomes more diverse and inclusive.”

 Blancco Technology Group plc